brownphotographic/Flickr2Any-Tool/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 *Usage*

+Zero.
-0. Download the files.
+- Download the files.
 Go to Green <> Code button and download the zip file to your computer
+- You may also download the sample images from this repo to use when testing the script https://github.com/brownphotographic/Flickr-Export-Sample/

 1. Request an export of your Flickr data - go to https://www.flickr.com/account then under "Your Flickr Data" request it.
 After a week or so flickr will email you with a link to the data.
 2. Download the zip files.
 Depending on how large your account is you may have hundreds of zip files!
 Note there is one file for account data, and one for photos and videos.
 Download them all!
 3. On your computer where you will be running the script, create three folders: metadata, photos, output